Education for Sustainable Development

 It mobilizes :

-- from interdisciplinary approaches
+- des interdisciplinary approaches

-- from changes in perspective
+- des changes in perspective

-- a critical reflection on values
+- critical reflection on values

-- the development of’empathy and solidarity
+- the development ofempathy and solidarity

-- skills in cooperation and in conflict resolution
+- cooperation and conflict resolution skills

-The aim is to train citizens capable of understanding global issues, of systemic thinking and’acting responsibly and with commitment.
+The aim is to train citizens capable of understanding global issues, of systemic thinking and acting responsibly and with commitment.

-GreenComp - The European Competence Framework for Sustainability
+GreenComp - The European Sustainability Competence Framework

 GreenComp, published by European Commission, is a key competencies for sustainability.
 It is part of the European Green Deal and aims to promote learning about environmental sustainability in all educational contexts: formal, non-formal and informal.